The ShipStation plugin helps store owners integrate WooCommerce with ShipStation and expedite the shipping process.

 Why don’t orders show as Completed in WooCommerce after being Shipped in ShipStation?

-The most likely causes are:
+Most likely causes are:

 - A misconfiguration – Check WooCommerce > Integrations > ShipStation to ensure that “Shipped Order Status” is set to Completed